RUNNING FOR HAMILTON CITY COUNCIL - EAST WARD

 - Promote/fund/deliver accessible events and buildings and facilities.

 - Add more detail to disability access map, develop interactive app, and enforce accessible parking violations in the weekend.
-Show all accessible carparks that are available, public toilets, gradients and public facilities in the city.
+Show all accessible carparks and bus spots that are available, public toilets, gradients and public facilities in the city.

 Ready to help Tim future proof our city?
 Sign up below.